S. Auxiliary Personnel in Schools

 f) Memorial University of Newfoundland should be encouraged to offer a course or courses designed to enable teachers to acquire flexibility in the utilization of teacher assistants.

-The NLTA encourages the employment of native teachers rather than native teacher assistants, and feels that the Department of Education (Certification Committee) should give special consideration to persons possessing skill in a native language.
+The NLTA encourages the employment of indigenous teachers rather than indigenous teacher assistants, and feels that the Department of Education (Certification Committee) should give special consideration to persons possessing skill in an indigenous language.

 8. Mental Health Specialists